physionetchallenges/physionetchallenges.github.io/2023/index.md

 ## <a name="objective"></a> Objective

-The goal of the 2023 Challenge is to use longitudinal EEG recordings to predict good and poor patient outcomes after cardiac arrest.
+The goal of the 2023 Challenge is to use longitudinal EEG and ECG recordings to predict good and poor patient outcomes after cardiac arrest.

-We ask participants to develop and deploy an open-source algorithm that can use basic clinical information and continuous EEG recordings to predict the level of neurological recovery for cardiac arrest patients who present to the hospital in a coma.
+We ask participants to develop and deploy an open-source algorithm that can use basic clinical information and EEG and ECG recordings to predict the level of neurological recovery for cardiac arrest patients who present to the hospital in a coma.
 The winner of the Challenge will be the team whose algorithm achieves the highest prediction performance in the hidden test set.

 ## <a name="data"></a> Data